SrDouglax/PyRarCrack/README.md

 Python combination generator to unrar

 optional arguments:
-  -h, --help           show this help message and exit --start START        Number of characters of the initial string [1 -> "a", 2-> "aa"] --stop STOP          Number of characters of the final string [3 -> "ßßß"] --verbose VERBOSE    Show combintations
-  --alphabet ALPHABET  alternative chars to combinations --file FILE          .rar file [file.rar]
+  -h, --help                Show this help message and exit --start START             Number of characters of the initial string [1 -> "a", 2-> "aa"] --stop STOP               Number of characters of the final string [3 -> "ßßß"] --verbose VERBOSE         Show combintations --alphabet ALPHABET       Alternative chars to combinations --file FILE               .rar file [file.rar] --unrar_path UNRAR_PATH   Defines the path to the unrar executable, defaulting to the value from environment variables --unrar_lang UNRAR_LANG   Specifies the language for unrar messages, which is necessary to detect when an operation is successful. ['eng'/'pt-br']
 ```